ahmed-sharief5/ssr/README.md

 # Portfolio Planning Platform
 This is the repository for GTP3 UI.
-Please reach out to GTP3_Team@email.wal-mart.com for any issues/assistance.

 ## Commands